-While we could have stayed warm in our van for a bit, we went to find a spot to watch the sunrise right after arriving and despite being very cold while sitting for over an hour, we enjoyed having our pick of spots.
-Plus, some of the best colors were well before the sunrise, as the sky went from pitch black to a deep red and pink color.
+While we could have stayed warm in our van for a bit, we went to find a spot to watch the sunrise right after arriving.
+Despite being very cold while sitting for over an hour, we enjoyed having our pick of spots.
+Plus, some of the best colors were well before the sunrise.
+The sky went from pitch black to a deep red and pink color.

 Go down the trail a bit

 At the top, there is a trail that loops around the rocky summit and while it seemed many people sat to watch the sunrise on the rocks right by the parking lot, if you go down this trail some, it gets slightly less busy and you can spread out a bit more.

 We had hoped to sit far from the actual summit to have less people around, but since it was pitch black when we got there, it was hard to see where we were.
 We believe we ended up sitting around the area marked with a red arrow in the photo above.